 FertilitySmarts explains Progesterone In Oil

-PIO is a pregnancy hormone that helps to prepare the inner lining of the uterus for implantation of an embryo.
+Progesterone is a primary pregnancy hormone that helps to prepare a plush inner lining of the uterus required for implantation of an embryo.
 PIO is an injectable form of progesterone combined with oil to allow the body to absorb it easier.

-- Choose the site to inject the shot.
-This can be either in the muscles of the arms, thighs or buttocks
+Choose the site to inject the shot, typically the upper, outer quadrant of the buttocks

 Other than the side effects mentioned above, PIO injections can cause headaches, nausea, increased body/facial hair, and weight gain/loss.